43 Most Powerful Bible Verses About Protection and Safety

 Though I walk in the midst of trouble, thou wilt revive me: thou shalt stretch forth thine hand against the wrath of mine enemies, and thy right hand shall save me.

 This psalm is a declaration that the leaders of the nations will praise the Lord.
+Even when trouble surrounds us, God revives us and stretches out His powerful hand to save us from our enemies.

 Keep me, O Lord, from the hands of the wicked; preserve me from the violent man; who have purposed to overthrow my goings.